thomas-pommier-epi/whanos/docs/How_To_Develop_Project.md

 - Python
 - Befunge

 **Your project must be in a accessible git repository**.
-It cna be Github, Gitlab or a private git server.
+It can be Github, Gitlab or a private git server.
 Whanos can access it via access tokens, credentials or a SSH key.

 ## Criterias for Supported Languages